Elasticsearch vs OpenSearch: How They Differ?

 AWS’s Open Distro for Elasticsearch, in its first form three years ago, resembled a mashup of many repositories that combined both Elasticsearch and Searchguard.
 At this early stage, the goal of integrating Elasticsearch with built-in security measures was still under development and far from being ready for production.
 AWS (Amazon Web Services), during its inception, did not offer Kibana multi-tenancy or role-based access controls.
 Fortunately, this is no longer the case, and the latest version of the AWS-backed OpenSearch Dashboards offers these functionalities as standard.

-Also read – 6 things you should know about Amazon Web Services
+Also, read – 6 things you should know about Amazon Web Services

 OpenSearch encourages all users to upgrade as soon as possible because the v1.0 release should be quite comparable to the Elasticsearch release on which it is based.
 This is done to make sure that your platforms can continue to get updates in the future.